 Does a BAL rating impact property insurance?

 Insurance prices for anything -from your car to health insurance – will go up if the insurer deems that there is a higher risk.
-For example, if you’re involved in a crash that was your fault, your car insurer will charge you more.
+For example, if you’re involved in a crash that was your fault, your car insurer will charge you more for future insurance.
 This same logic applies to property insurance in regard to houses in flood zones and if you’re in bushfire-prone areas.
 A higher BAL rating will require you to take out a more comprehensive insurance policy which will cost you more money.
 This will be especially challenging if you build in a BAL 40 or BAL FZ-rated area

 0 Comments